Conservation and Improvement of Adequate Working Environment

 Promoting Women's Empowerment

-The Group is committed to increasing opportunities for female employees to play an active role by supporting the two axes of "career development" and "support for work-life balance."
+At GS Yuasa International Ltd., we are committed to increasing opportunities for female employees to play an active role by supporting the two axes of "career development" and "support for work-life balance."

 In 2018, the Company launched the GY Mirai Project to actively recruit diverse human resources and continuously develop an environment that allows each individual to make the most of their individuality and abilities, and to create a workplace where each individual can continue to work with enthusiasm and fulfillment.
 Further, top management regularly sends out messages to all employees about the importance and significance of promoting women's empowerment.